How long has the Midcounty Highway been a part of the Master Plan?

 The Draft Environmental Document will evaluate the alternatives retained for detailed study (ARDS).
 Following the Draft Environmental Document’s circulation, a comment period and a public hearing will be held.
 Based on the analysis included in the Draft Environmental Document and comments received on it, a recommendation will be made to the Montgomery County Executive and County Council on the Preferred Alternative.
 Likewise, a recommendation will be made to the concurring resource agencies.
 Any of these agencies/offices may recommend revisions.

-MCDOT will make every effort to obtain concurrence from state and federal environmental regulatory agencies on the no-build or preferred build alternative in 2012.
+MCDOT will make every effort to obtain concurrence from state and federal environmental regulatory agencies on the Preferred Alternative and Conceptual Mitigation (PACM) in Fall 2014.

 Will my property/neighborhood be impacted by the project?
 What will the environmental impacts be?
 What will the project cost?